2018 SEASON PRESS RELEASE

-Residential leaf vacuum service is scheduled to begin on Tuesday, October 10 and will end on Monday, November 20 or when snow arrives.
+Residential leaf vacuum service is scheduled to begin on Tuesday, October 9 and will end on Monday, November 19 or when significant snow arrives, whichever comes first.

 - Vacuums may be in your area at other times, but will return on the designated day

-- Please DO rake leaves into neat rows along the edge of the curb, leaving plenty of room at street corners.
-Residential services are provided by tractor drawn vacuums, so it’s necessary to leave room for cornering.
+- Please DO rake leaves into neat rows along the edge of the curb.
+Residential services are provided by tractor drawn vacuums, so it’s necessary to keep leaves back from corners to allow for turning.

 - Please DO NOT rake leaves into the street until the day of your garbage service.